 A Question of Country explores the migrant experience through the protagonist’s lifelong search for meaningful identity.
 Next Chapter, April 2020.

-Book 3 will deal with a citizens’ revolution, as the population learn the truth about the role of Fully-Trained Doorkeepers.
+Book 3, Exposure, drives the narrative towards a citizens' revolution, as the population learn the truth about the role of Doorkeepers.
+Next Chapter, 2022.

-Passionate about social justice, Sue’s goal as a fiction writer is to continue creating intrepid characters prepared to risk their lives to effect positive change in a troubled world.
-She intends to write for as long as possible, believing the extensive life experiences of older writers can be employed to engage readers of all ages.
+Passionate about social justice, Sue’s goal as a fiction writer is to keep writing for as long as possible, believing the extensive life experiences of older writers can be employed to engage readers of all ages.